 British author and screenwriter Louise Burfitt-Dons works with production companies on both sides of the Atlantic.

-Her new novel, The Killing of the Cherrywood MP has been described as ‘thriller excellence’ and ‘brilliant’ by readers and critics.
-His forthcoming book The Secret War is published in June 2021.
+Readers and critics have described her contemporary novel, The Killing of the Cherrywood MP, as ‘thriller excellence’ and ‘brilliant’.
+New Century publishes her forthcoming book The Secret War in June 2021.

 Louise is a well-known anti-bullying campaigner and speaker.
 She set up children’s charity Act Against Bullying in 2000 and co-founded the November 13 annual Kindness Day UK.
 She stood for Nottingham North in the General Election 2015 for the conservative party.